cobbler/cobbler/docs/3_general/cobbler settings.rst

 CLI Commands
 ************

-Please see the [Dynamic Settings CLI Command]({% link manuals/2.8.0/3/2/11_-_Dynamic_Settings.md %}) section for details on the dynamic settings commands.
+Please see the :ref:`Dynamic Settings CLI Command <cobbler-command-setting>` section for details on the dynamic settings commands.

 Complete Settings List
 ######################